Whispers

 • Medium: Springstone Granite

-Lameck was born in Zimbabwe, the home of the Shona people who are master stone carvers.
-The name Zimbabwe actually means “house of stone.”
-There are nearly 40 different types of granite which gave birth to this long tradition of stone working and carving by hand.
+Lameck Bonjisi was born in Zimbabwe, the home of the Shona people, who are master stone carvers.
+In fact, the name “Zimbabwe” means “house of stone.”
+With nearly 40 different types of granite found in the region, stone carving by hand has become a revered art form passed down from generation to generation.

 115 Butler St., Saugatuck, MI 49453